 NOTE: The Activation date is the same as the check-in date.
 You can set the activation date to a date in the future, which allows you to create visitor profiles in advance.

 - For a visitor's credentials to work, their status must be Active.
-You can set their status to Active immediately by clicking Save and check in ().
+You can set their status to Active immediately by clicking Check in (), and then Save.

 - Set an activation for their profile: